Resetting a Project's Display Settings

 With the project open, simply click on the File menu, hold down the

-⌥ (Alt) key, and then select the Close Project and Clear Interface Settings menu command which appears.
+⌥ (Option) key, and then select the Close Project and Clear Interface Settings menu command which appears.

 That's it, you're done!
 Your project will be closed and you can skip to the Reloading the Project section.

-Right-click on the project again and select Show Package Contents.
+- Right-click on the project again and select Show Package Contents.

-Drag the ui.plist and ui-common.xml files to the Trash in your Dock.
-Scrivener 2 projects will only contain the ui.plist file.
+- Drag the "ui.plist" and "ui-common.xml" files to the Trash in your Dock.
+(Scrivener 2 projects will only contain the ui.plist file.)

-<button until you see the project displayed, as it normally is, as a single file with the Scrivener icon.
+<) until you see the project displayed, as it normally is, as a single file with the Scrivener icon.